Results

 • Johns Hopkins research has shown 60% of people who have mystical experiences from a therapeutic psilocybin also improve from symptoms of depression.

-• Therapeutic psychedelic sessions, can increase MEQ measures and can show efficacy in managing depression, addiction, anxiety, and resolving post trauma (PTSD).
+• Therapeutic psychedelic sessions can increase MEQ measures and can show efficacy in managing depression, addiction, anxiety, and resolving post trauma (PTSD).

 *naturally occurring psychedelic prodrug compound produced by more than 100 species of mushroom